Caring For YOU!

 For future times and locations, click here.

 The Live Nativity at FCCMW will be here this December (we hope and pray).
-Covid-19 has upset our "normal."
-We believe this year will be better.
-We tentatively plan this year's event will be December 11, 2021, @ 6:30 p.m.
+We plan this year's event to be held December 11, 2021, @ 6:30 p.m.

 Live Nativity has been a growing tradition in the life of the church.
 The nativity is presented in one show beginning at 6:30 p.m.
 We'll have cookies and hot chocolate offered at 6:00 p.m. which will you plenty of time to pet the animals (goats, cow, donkey, and camel) and fellowship.
 There is no cost to attend or participate.

 During the show, the scripture stories of Christ's birth are read, the characters come out and fill in the scene, music is heard and sung.
 You'll have a chance to sing with us and be a part of the scene.
 Once all the characters are present, there is a brief meditation and time to take pictures or just take it in.
 The characters will exit and the show concludes.
 The show lasts about 40-45 minutes.
 People may drive by to view the scene; however, getting out and experiencing this inspirational event is strongly suggested.

 Community members are welcome to participate in the pageant (look for announcements on Facebook).
 There is no cost or obligation to attend; however, canned foods and warm gently-used clothing donations are welcome.
 All donations will go to the Center of Life.

 The Live Nativity is presented on the second Saturday of December in the park in front of the church.